postpilot-org/data-science-candidate-takehome/README.md

 ## Objectives
 Your objectives are to train a model to predict `total_30d_post_campaign_spend` and update the provided Flask API script to serve predictions made by your model.
-Implement your solution in Python, following professional coding practices (PEP8 compliance, modularity, clear function/class definitions, type hints).Provide either a script or Jupyter notebook that includes your technical analyses and findings.
+Implement your solution in Python, following professional coding practices (PEP8 compliance, modularity, clear function/class definitions, type hints).
+Provide either a script or Jupyter notebook that includes your technical analyses and findings.
 Your submission should include artifacts from the following:

 1. Clearly define the mathematical/statistical framing of the business problem.